timothylou/AroundTown/README.md

 May 14 Submission

 ATown details
-- Supports login with info
+- Supports login with info via Firebase
-- Adds user to firebase, with details
+- Adds user to Firebase, with details, and preferences
-- Supports dropping pins, with user inputs
+- Supports dropping pins, with user inputs, and category
 - Updates pins on Flask App with SQLite running on AWS+Apache2
+- Push notifs implemented with OneSignal+Firebase

 ```

 WARNING: The node_modules arent uploaded to the git, so dont forget to npm install.
 If react-native-maps is being buggy use locally copied react-native-maps package (update messes up rnpm linking).